DriveQuantPublic/drivekit-ui-ios/DriveKitApp/README.md

 ## Why use the demo application?

 The demo application includes all the **DriveKit** components.
-It has been developed to guide the mobile developer to understand how DriveQuant's telematics solution works.
+It has been developed to guide mobile developers to understand how DriveQuant's telematics solution works.